 Thus it was a shock when I opened the envelope from school that shared the news that Capt.
 Walter Samuel Pullar III had died.
 I thought, wait, is this an announcement about a relative?
 But it was Walt’s picture, Walt’s name, Walt’s obituary.
 He was survived by a wife whose name I recognized, by a son and daughter, whose names I recognized.
 It was Walt.
 I was crushed.

 I know enough about cancer to know that even beating it can be a short-lived victory.
-It has mercilessly claimed family and friends of mine all along my path from when I was 10 and my maternal grandfather, a towering figure – physically and in my life – grew gaunt and celebrated Christmas 1966 from his bed, and only because of the kindness of the ambulance attendants who were willing to work on Christmas Day to carry Grandaddy home to be with his family.
+It has mercilessly claimed family and friends of mine all along my path from when I was 10 and my maternal grandfather, a towering figure – physically and in my life – grew gaunt and celebrated Christmas 1966 from his bed, and only because of the quiet kindness of the ambulance attendants who were willing to work on Christmas Day to carry Grandaddy home to be with his family.

-Still, the last sense I had about Walt’s treatment was that it had been “successful,” whatever that means with this devious illness.
-Checking the Facebook threads I had missed, I knew that was not the case at all.
+And still, the last sense I had about Walt’s treatment was that it had been successful, whatever that means with this insidious illness.
+Checking the Facebook threads I had missed, I discovered that was not the case at all.

-I don’t know what I could have done had I known, had I paid closer attention.
+I don’t know what I could have done had I known, had I been paying closer attention.
 Perhaps I could have called.
-Perhaps I could have sent a card.
+Perhaps I could have written.
 Perhaps I could have grieved ahead of time, to be more prepared.

-Perhaps Walt could have smiled and chided me once more: “John, why did you have to move that way, right into the path of the knife?”
+Perhaps Walt could have smiled and chided me once more: “John, why did you have to move right into the path of the knife?”

-And I could have said once more: “I am honored to carry this scar from you, Walt.
+I suppose I could have told him: “I am honored to carry this scar from you, Walt.
 Get some rest.
 You have worked hard.”